temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

 * `--limit` (int) -
-  Max count to list.
+  Max output count.

 ### temporal batch terminate: Terminate a batch job

-Terminate the batch job with the provided job ID.
-You must provide a reason motivating the termination.
-This reason is stored with the Service for later reference.
-For example, to terminate 'YourJobId':
+Terminate a batch job with the provided job ID.
+Provide a reason for the termination.
+This explanation is stored with the Service for later reference.
+For example:

 ```
 temporal batch terminate \